Ram Hill

-Ram Hill is a hamlet in South Gloucestershire, England.
+Ram Hill is a hamlet in the civil parish of Westerleigh and Coalpit Heath, in the South Gloucestershire district, in the ceremonial county of Gloucestershire, England.
 It is located between Coalpit Heath and Westerleigh and adjoins the hamlet of Henfield immediately to the south.
 In the Mudge Map 1815, Ram Hill was known as Nutridge Hill, and was linked to Westerleigh by Broad Lane and to Mays Hill by Frog Lane.

 Ram Hill is a small hamlet that has seen considerable land use change over the recent centuries moving from a traditional agricultural landscape to an active coal mining area by the beginning of the nineteenth century.
 The population would have increased at that time supported by the introduction of new miner's cottages by the Coalpit Heath Colliery Company.

 The closure of Ram Hill Colliery and Churchleaze Pits in the 1860s represented change but the new branch line to the Frog Lane Pit along with the movement of labour to the pit and the nearby Parkfield Colliery would have ensured that the industrial nature of the area was maintained to well into the twentieth century.
 In 1903 the new Great Western Railway direct route from Badminton to South Wales and the railway sidings at Coalpit Heath Railway Station would also have had an impact.

 The closure of the Frog Lane Pit at Coalpit Heath in 1949 represented a step change in the area and Ram Hill reverted to its agricultural roots, a dispersed linear settlement, adjoining the London to South Wales railway, surrounded by pastoral agricultural land.
 There were new additions at that time with further ribbon development consolidating the 1920s/30s "plotlands" developments along the convergent minor roads.
 Another addition was the introduction of a caravan site at Greenacres.

 Ram Hill was peaceful in the 1950s and early 1960s without extensive noise and light pollution.
 The construction of the M4 Motorway to the south of Henfield in the late 1960s began to change the character of the area and the increasing encroachment of night-time lights highlighted the continuing expansion of Bristol and Yate.
 In time Ram Hill has lost its rural tranquillity and adopted a new role as a commuter satellite to the main urban areas.
 At the same time the character of the landscape has changed with dairy farming being replaced by new uses in particular "horsiculture".